Godsfavor/hri_rosbags/README.md

-# Unity ROSbag Playback System
+# Unity ROSbag GUI Playback System

 A Unity project for replaying underwater robot (BlueROV2) recordings.
 Play back your rosbag files and see what the robot saw and did.